MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 Dataprep by Trifacta: Visual data exploration, cleaning, and processing.

-Use Cloud Dataprep to visually explore, clean an prepare data for analysis and machine learning:
+Use Cloud Dataprep to visually explore, clean, and prepare data for analysis and machine learning:

 - Serverless, works at any scale
 - Suggests ideal data transformations